 - It allows you to create automatic protocols – permanent, irreversible and resistant to external influences.

-Why The World Is Raving About Blockchain Technology?
+Why Is The World Raving About Blockchain Technology?

-Now when you know what blockchain what is, you might still wonder what caused this enthusiasm for blockchain technology?
+Now when you know what blockchain is, you might still wonder what caused this enthusiasm for blockchain technology?
 This question can be answered differently – all in all, blockchain has a ton of merits.
-Today, no one doubts that this is one of the most interesting and innovative technologies due to the following facts.
+Today, no one doubts that this is one of the most exciting and innovative technologies due to the following facts.